Final Exam Study Guide - English 106

 The purpose of this study guide is not to indicate exactly what will be on the exam.
 The ideas below (many of which we've discussed in class) are intended to help you think about and organize the works we've read and studied this semester.
 Use these study guide ideas with 1.) your class discussion notes and own reading notes/ideas to think about the short stories/novella we have read along with 2.) your review/rereading of the literature itself.
 Don't forget the biographical entries (back of Fiction 100), the Short Story Handbook (back of Fiction 100), and the study questions at the end of each story that give you helpful ideas.
 And be sure to review the Course Notes.

 Your midterm: Study your responses using my comments.
 Review your quizzes too.
-Consider the examples you heard/we discussed in class.
+Consider the midterm/quiz examples you heard/we discussed in class.

 Videos: Armenian Genocide (your reading notes/class discussion notes) & the clips from the movie adaptation of TIDM we viewed in class.